Contact Us

 Are you having a difficult time switching off from work?

 You came home hours ago but can’t stop thinking about that aggressive client, shouting abuse at you.
-Her hostile comments felt personal and upsetting.
+The hostile comments felt personal and upsetting.
 As usual, your day was hectic, full of meetings, constant interruptions and tasks to do.
 Your boss gave you an urgent, must-do project to complete.
 But you couldn’t focus.
 Now, you are not even sure what you are supposed to be doing.
 You are doubting your abilities and feel like a fraud.
 Your mind is starting to spin!
+Exhausted, you reach for that bottle again in an attempt to calm you down.
+Your increased alcohol use is starting to worry you, but a glass or two isn’t going to hurt, right?

 Is this you?